So how are the new prescription glasses treating you? Happy with the clarity of vision? Or facing difficulty in

 Before we dive into the issues of how long does it take for glasses to fix your eyes we face how long does it take to adjust to new glasses, let’s clear how much time you have devoted to your new vision aka glasses.
-People with new glasses take almost 3 to 4 days to properly adjust and feel comfortable wearing them.
+Getting used to new glasses takes 3 to 4 days if you’re not using a high prescription.
 The first few days will be a challenge but with progress, it suits you perfectly.
 However, for a few people, it can even take a week i.e almost 6 to 7 days but after that, they prove a worthy investment.
 If it takes more than discussed days, then it is highly recommended that you see an optometrist and discuss the problem you’re experiencing in adjusting to new glasses.

 Issues faced when adjusting to new glasses